Sebastianutcn/final-diploma-mytodoapp/README.md

 Minikube files:
 5. **deployment.yml** is a Kubernetes configuration file used to define a Deployment object
-6. **service.yml** is a Kubernetes configuration file used to define a Service object
+6. **service.yml** is a Kubernetes configuration file used to define a Load Balancer Service object
+7. **ingress.yml** is a Kubernetes configuration file used to define an Ingress object
+8. **nginx.yml** is a Kubernetes configuration file used to define a Deployment and a Service object used for ingress